markdavidlong/CiderPress2/Pkg/README.md

  6. If file format docs have changed, use the `ndocs/formatdoc/convert.py` script (see below).
- 7. From the command line, change into the `ndocs` directory and run `publish.py` (you may need to explicitly run python if the shell isn't set up to execute scripts directly).
-This will update the contents of the `docs` directory and the top-level documentation (including this file) with the contents of `ndocs`.
-Check the diffs.
+ 7. From the command line, change into the `ndocs` directory and run `publish.py`.
+This will update the contents of the `docs` directory and the top-level documentation with the files in `ndocs`.
+Check the diffs to confirm the changes look reasonable.

 Finally, build the applications and submit the changes.